High-Tech Prosthetics for Soldiers

 Replacement hands can be fitted with connections to nerve endings in biceps and triceps, making it possible to control hand grips by clenching and relaxing muscles.
 Replacement feet designed for running, climbing, and walking enable soldiers to regain critical functions for daily life, and, in some cases, return to active duty.

-Like those who battled thousands of years ago, as well as world-class athletes, today’s soldiers continue to inspire the development of new solutions to the ancient problem of replacing lost limbs.
+Like those who battled thousands of years ago, today’s soldiers continue to inspire the development of new solutions to the ancient problem of replacing lost limbs.

 Need for Wholeness

-Cave paintings from ancient cultures and stories written in ancient languages document early evidence of amputees and attempts at creating prosthetics.
-Throughout history, losing limbs has left people searching for replacements for three key reasons:
+Cave paintings from ancient cultures and stories written in ancient languages document early evidence of amputations and attempts at creating prosthetics.
+Throughout history, losing limbs has left people searching for replacements for 3 key reasons: